pyladies/pyladies-kit/docs/organizer/global/policies.md

 ## Trademark

 PyLadies and the PyLadies logo are trademarks of the Python Software Foundation.
-For usage guidelines, please read {doc}`../../misc/logo`.
+For usage guidelines, please read {doc}`../../policies/logo`.

 ## Code of Conduct

-All PyLadies events (Meetups, conference lunches, etc), online spaces (IRC, Facebook, etc) are beholden to the PyLadies {doc}`../../coc`.
+All PyLadies events (Meetups, conference lunches, etc), online spaces (IRC, Facebook, etc) are beholden to the PyLadies {ref}`coc`.

-Every PyLadies location is **required** to make {doc}`../../coc` public in some way.
+Every PyLadies location is **required** to make {ref}`coc` public in some way.
 For instance, PyLadies SF has a dedicated [page] on their Meetup space.
 The {ref}`PyLadies Slack org<slack>` `#general` channel has a link to the [main website's] Code of Conduct in the topic of the channel.

 Please read {doc}`../difficult/responding` for how to appropriately deal with CoC violations.